hibernate/hibernate-search/readme.txt

 -----------

 Full text search engines like Apache Lucene(tm) are a very powerful technology to bring free text/efficient queries to applications.
-If suffers several mismatches when dealing with a object domain model (keeping the index up to date, mismatch between the index structure and the domain model, ...)
+It suffers several mismatches when dealing with a object domain model (keeping the index up to date, mismatch between the index structure and the domain model, ...)
 Hibernate Search indexes your domain model thanks to a few annotations, takes